 Includes links to the list of Senate committees, current membership, current inquiries, recently tabled reports, completed inquiries, today's hearings, upcoming hearings and information about committees.

 Estimates of government expenditure are referred to Senate committees as part of the annual budget cycle.
-This opportunity to examine the operations of government plays a key role in the parliamentary scrutiny of the executive.

 Senate estimates hearings are broadcast live over the internet.